Free DOC campsites

 If you're not staying at a campsite, you can choose to freedom camp.
 Freedom camping is to camp on public land other than at a campsite.
 If you plan to freedom camp on public conservation land, you need to follow these rules.

-You can not freedom camp in conservation areas where freedom camping is prohibited.
+You cannot freedom camp in conservation areas where freedom camping is prohibited.

-Prohibited areas are normally near roads where:
+Prohibited areas (where you can't camp) are normally near roads where:

 - there has been a history of problems caused by inappropriate freedom camping, or